What Advantages Do Architects Find in Visualizing Buildings Digitally?

 Photo by Daniel McCullough on Unsplash

-Saves Time And Money: Why Digital Is Faster And Cheaper
+Saves Time and Money: Why Digital Is Faster and Cheaper

 Before digital visualization, architects had to rely on paper sketches and physical models.
 These methods were not only time-consuming but also expensive.
 Now, with the help of 3D softwares, architects can create digital models quickly and easily.
 These models can be changed in a few clicks, allowing architects to test different designs without spending extra time or money on materials.
 This speed and cost-effectiveness mean architects can focus more on creativity and less on logistics.